Integrating Counterfactual Simulations with Language Models for Explaining Multi-Agent Behaviour: Evaluation Methodology

-We test AXIS on the task of motion planning for autonomous driving~\cite{schwarting2018adplan}, a safety-critical decision-making problem, where explanations may be particularly useful for safety analysis and calibrating trust~\citep{kuznietsov2024avreview}.
+We evaluate AXIS on the task of motion planning for AD~\cite{schwarting2018adplan}, a safety-critical decision-making problem, where explanations may be particularly useful for safety analysis and calibrating trust~\citep{kuznietsov2024avreview}.
+The simulator $\widehat{T}$ we use for this purpose is based on a method called IGP2 by~\citet{albrecht2021igp2}, which operates in a 2D environment on a static semantically annotated road layout with vehicles following either A* search or Monte Carlo Tree Search planning algorithms.

 Unfortunately, the evaluation of explanations is notoriously difficult~\cite{milani2024xrlsurvey,miller2023xaidead,mohseni2021xaievalsurvey,rudin2019stopexplaining}.
 The perceived utility of an explanation depends not only on its causal content but also on the context and background of people interpreting the explanation~\cite{ehsan2024WhoXAI,miller2019socialsciences,gyevnar2024attribute}.
-To mitigate these issues, we use scenario-based evaluation with a novel combination of subjective metrics of user preference and objective metrics of actionability for goal and next action prediction.
+To mitigate these issues, we use scenario-based evaluation with a novel combination of subjective metrics of user preferences and objective metrics of actionability for goal and next action prediction.

 \paragraph{Scenarios \& User Prompts}